Polyamines in plant stress: Mutagenic stress

 In the case of Arabidopsis, since polyamines perform essential roles for growth in all organisms, and most polyamine biosynthetic genes are present in at least two copies in plants, break-out of single gene mutants can cause critical stress in plant.
-For example, Arabidopsis showed much lower activity in seed development when a specific gene of was impaired.
+For example, Arabidopsis showed much lower activity in seed development when a specific gene was impaired.
 With both genes of pair impaired (acl5/spms), arabidopsis cannot perform enzyme activities anymore because it compromises thermospermine-spermine biosynthesis and causes hypersensitivity to NaCl and KCl.
 The mutant level of thermospermine-spermine can also disturb homeostasis of calcium ions leading to a differential response to salts.

 Difficulty in research

 With ubiquitous presence, absolute necessity for cell survival, and their presence in relatively large quantities, it is difficult to explain the accurate roles of polyamines in plant stress.
 Especially, the mechanism of polyamines in plant stress is not fully identified. problems relating to the role of PAs in abiotic stress is the lack of our understanding of the mechanisms underlying their function.
 Furthermore, it is hard to generalize the polyamines are directly associated to stress condition because there is often an immediate increase in polyamine levels in response to stress, but after a while polyamine levels decrease and resemble those of non-stressed plants, even if the stress conditions persist.